fumadari/fumadari.github.io/index.md

 Hey!
 I’m Dario, a Computer Science and Mathematics graduate from Washington and Lee University.
 Originally from a [small village in Italy](https://en.wikipedia.org/wiki/Your_Village_Name), I’m currently working as a Prototype Architect for Amazon Web Services in New York City, where I focus on designing innovative solutions that leverage the latest in cloud and AI technologies.

-My current focus centers on the mathematical optimization and interpretability of deep learning models, particularly in the areas of representation learning and causality within AI systems.
-I am deeply interested in researching how advanced AI models can be made more interpretable, reliable, and ethically aligned, ensuring that their deployment in critical areas is transparent and beneficial to society.
+My current focus centers on the mathematical optimization and interpretability of deep learning models, particularly regarding representation learning and causality within AI systems.
+I am deeply interested in researching how advanced AI models can be made more interpretable, reliable, and ethically aligned, ensuring their deployment stays transparent and beneficial to society.

 ## Research Interests